upmc-irep/Ekeke_IL2/README.md

-# Murthy IL2 dataset and scripts
+# Ekeke IL2 dataset and scripts

 This repository contains the processed dataset from the paper: "Intrapleural IL-2 Expressing Oncolytic Virotherapy Mediates Superior Antitumor Efficacy and T Cell Receptor Diversity in Malignant Pleural Disease" by Ekeke, et al.